How To Fix 0x0000000A Error

 - If this does not resolve the Stop error message, go to method 5.

-- Try to generate different adapters or hardware devices due to errors after reinstalling Windows XP, reconnect each adapter or hardware device at a time.
-Restart your computer after adding each one again
+- Try to generate different adapters or hardware devices due to errors after reinstalling or recovery options of Windows XP, reconnect each adapter or hardware device at a time.
+Restart your computer after adding each one again and then updates drivers ad access a memory using command prompt.

 - If it separates a problem with the hardware, disconnect the adapter or device and contact the seller to resolve the problem.
 It does not separate the problem with the hardware, but it fixes the stop error message and you can start your computer normally, it may be that some hardware was blocking the installation.
 If this is the case, then reconnect the hardware after you install Windows XP, and then you will finish.